nccoutinho/CycleSync-Dashboard/bikeshare_dashboard/doc/reflection-milestone2.md

    2. **Limitations:**

       The lack of real-time data updates may impact the dashboard's ability to reflect the most recent bikeshare trends.
 Implementing automatic data refresh mechanisms would address this limitation.

+**Future Improvements and Additions:**

+   1. **Predictive Analytics:**

+      Integrating predictive analytics could enhance the dashboard's functionality by offering forecasts on future bikeshare trends.
+Machine learning models could predict peak hours, optimal station locations, and potential system improvements.

+   2. **User Authentication and Customization:**

+      Implementing user authentication would allow for personalized experiences, with users being able to save preferences, bookmark favorite stations, and receive tailored bikeshare recommendations.

+   3. **Mobile Responsiveness:**

+      Optimizing the dashboard for mobile devices would extend its accessibility, allowing users to access bikeshare insights on the go.